 During treatment, the radiotherapy machine may automatically stop and move into a new position.
 This is so the radiotherapy can be given from different directions.

 Your doctor, nurse or radiographer will discuss this with you so you know what to expect.
 Tell them about any side effects you have during or after treatment.
 There are often things they can do to help.

 We have more information about managing side effects of pelvic radiotherapy.

 The side effects of radiotherapy are made worse by smoking.
 Smoking will also make your treatment less effective.
 Your cancer doctor or nurse will advise you to try to stop smoking.
 They can give you support and advice.

-Radiotherapy can make you feel very tired (fatigue).
 Try to get as much rest as you can, especially if you have to travel a long way for treatment.
-Balance this with some physical activity, such as short walks, which will give your more energy.
+Balance this with some physical activity, such as short walks, which will give you more energy.